Hanover MA Homes & Real Estate

 The early economy of Hanover relied on shipyards, agriculture, and lumber.
 Like many surrounding towns, the water power from the major rivers was utilized for grist mills, rubber mills, iron forges, and tack factories.
 Tack making and fireworks became big industries in the late 19th century.
 Manufacturing jobs attracted immigrants from Lithuania and Poland who made America their home.

 Hanover is full of gorgeous neighborhoods and cul-de-sacs filled with single-family homes on sizable lots.
-The friendly Four Corners area has the charm of an older village feel.
-Lots of construction from the 1950s-1980s gives it a unique character, as the houses do not all look the same.
-Sconset Landing is a large condominium and townhome community and Webster Village is an apartment community, both with bright, multi-bedroom options.
+The Four Corners area has the charm of an older village feel.
+Lots of construction from the 1950s-1980s gives it a unique character.
+Sconset Landing is a large condominium and townhome community and Webster Village is an apartment community, both with multi-bedroom options.
 Hanover has a wealth of retirement or age-restricted communities.
 The Elms, Village at Walnut Creek, and Spring Meadow are all 55+ communities with many amenities and shared public spaces.
 Barstow Village and Cushing Residences are both 62+ cozy apartment locations.

 Hanover has three elementary schools: Center School serves students pre-kindergarten through second grade, Sylvester School has third and fourth graders, and Cedar Elementary holds pre-kindergarten through fourth grade.
 Hanover Middle School has grades five through eight.
 Located next to Cedar is the high school, newly constructed in 2012.
 Hanover High's teams are nicknamed the Hawks and their colors are blue and gold.
 South Shore Vocational Technical High School is also located in town and provides education in the form of academics alongside technical skills in various programs of the student’s choosing.